thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-how-do-committees-invent.md

 >
 > This kind of a structure-preserving relationship between two sets of things is called a homomorphism.

+> ... there is a homomorphism from the linear graph of a system to the linear graph of its design organization.
+>
+> -- **Conway's Third Law**

 ## Systems image their design groups

 > ... it is reasonable to assume that for any system requirement there is a family of system designs which will meet that requirement, we must also inquire whether the choice of design organization influences the process of selection of a system design from that family.